siqilu12345/Elastic-Mechanics/README.md

 # Elastic-Mechanics
-The file is a MATLAB program to solve a elastic problem.
+The file is a MATLAB program to solve an elastic problem.
 I use finite-element toolbox in MATLAB to solve the strees field of a strain gauge.